GameGenesis/HAVIT/README.md

 - On public repo, conceal ```app/google-services.json``` as it contains the API key for Firebase.

-- To refresh & install new dependencies written on the ```build.gradle```, simply go to *File* settings on your desktop's top navigation bar, then hit *Sync Project with Gradle* button!
+- To refresh & install new dependencies written on ```build.gradle```, simply go to *File* settings on your desktop's top navigation bar, then hit *Sync Project with Gradle* button!

 ---